Jr-star3/retro-arcade/README.md

 🎮 **[Try it live here!](https://retrogame.tech)**

-Experience all games instantly - no installation required!
+Experience the available games instantly - no installation required!
 The demo includes:
-- ✅ Full game collection (10+ games)
+- ✅ Retro Game and Dominoes (free)
+- ✅ Towers of Hanoi and Tic Tac Toe (premium/coming soon)
 - ✅ User registration and login
 - ✅ Progress tracking and high scores
 - ✅ Mobile-responsive design